-Bring a medium size cast iron skillet up to heat over medium high.
+Bring a large cast iron skillet or shallow dutch oven up to heat over medium high.

-Season the thighs with salt and pepper.
-Add 2 tablespoons of ghee to the hot pan and add in the thighs skin side down, working in batches if you need to.
-Cook for 5-7 minutes or until golden brown and crispy.
+Liberally season the chicken with salt and pepper.
+Add 2-3 tablespoons of the reserved sun-dried tomato oil to the hot pan and place the chicken skin side down, working in batches if needed.
+Cook the chicken for 5-7 minutes or until golden brown and crispy.
 Flip and cook for another 2 minutes.
 Remove the par-cooked chicken to a plate.

-Add the rosemary to the pan and sauté for 30 seconds.
-Next add in the fennel and cook until lightly golden and starts to soften, 2-3 minutes.
+Turn the heat down to medium, add in the fennel and sun-dried tomatoes and cook for 2-3 minutes or until the fennel starts to soften slightly.
 Season with salt and pepper.
-Deglaze the pan with the vermouth, making sure to scrape up any brown bits from the bottom.
+Next add in the chopped fennel fronds, rosemary and thyme.
+Cook for 1 minute.
+Deglaze the pan with the sherry, making sure to scrape up any brown bits from the bottom.

-Lastly add in the mustard, stirring it into the sauce, followed by the halved potatoes and stock.
-Season with a little more salt and pepper.
-Add the chicken, skin side up, back into the pan nestling it down into the liquid.
+Add in the beans and stock or water, stir and then season with a little more salt and pepper.
+Lastly add the chicken, skin side up, back into the pan nestling it down into the liquid.